 Recipe FAQs

-These oatmeal waffles are best served with all your favourite toppings!
+These healthy oat waffles are best served with all your favorite toppings!

 Top with any (or all of the following):